Comparison of theory and experiment for radiative characteristics in neutral thulium: Results

 \subsection{Energies and $g$ factors}

-Let us start by presenting the calculated energies and and Land\'e $g$ factors for states of odd parity with a total angular momentum $J=7/2$ (as of the ground state).
-In Table~\ref{tab:spectrum_odd} we compare the results of our pure CI calculation (see Eq.~\eqref{Eq:CI}) with the experimental values from the NIST ASD~\cite{NIST}, whose primary source is the compilation by Martin~\etal~\cite{Martin_78}.
+Let us start by presenting the calculated energies and and Land\'e $g$ factors for states of odd parity with a total angular momentum $J=7/2$ (as in the ground state, $(4f^{13}(^2F^o_{7/2})6s^2 )^o_{7/2}$, for example).
+In Table~\ref{tab:spectrum_odd} we compare the results of our pure CI calculation (see Eq.~\eqref{Eq:CI}) with the experimental values from the NIST ASD~\cite{NIST}.

-Remarkably, despite the challenges posed by calculations of atomic properties for higher-lying states, as presented in the table, we achieve good agreement with the experimental data for these levels, including those of $4f^{13}(^2F^o_{7/2})6s7s$ configuration.
+Remarkably, despite the challenges posed by calculations of atomic properties for higher-lying states, as presented in the table, we achieve good agreement with the experimental data for these levels, including those of the $4f^{13}(^2F^o_{7/2})6s7s$ configuration.
 The agreement for all the listed levels of configurations without excitations of $f$-electrons is consistently below 1\%.
 Excitations of the $f$-electrons lead to a more complex rearrangement of the electronic shell, causing our calculated energies for the $ 4f^{12}6s^26p $ levels to be less precise compared to the others.
 Our predicted Land\'e $g$ factors are compared to the available experimental values~\cite{NIST}, where applicable.
 Given the good agreement for these levels, we assume a comparable accuracy of less than 5\% for other levels in cases where experimental values are unavailable.
 It is worth mentioning that we observed similar trends and accuracy for the odd levels with different total angular moment $J$ value, which we do not present here.
 Since the accuracy of the obtained results is satisfactory for all the odd levels of our interest, we restrict ourselves to the pure CI calculation for these levels.

 The final states of the desired transitions, except those leading to the ground configuration doublet $^2F^o$, have even parity.
 In Table~\ref{tab:spectrum_even}, we present the results for the low-lying states of even parity.
 We provide a comparison of the energy levels and Land\'e $g$ factors obtained in the pure CI and CI+MBPT models with the experimental data from the NIST ASD~\cite{NIST} and recent theoretical predictions by Li and Dzuba~\cite{li_20}.
 For both models, the energy of the lowest state is normalized to the experimental value.